 In other words, we want to help people interested in Latin find what they are looking for—and perhaps discover resources they might not have found otherwise.

 Accordingly, the mission of the DLL Catalog is to build and implement, in keeping with the accepted standards and practices of library and information science, a curated, systematic resource for finding Latin texts of all types and all kinds.

 We have conducted user studies to determine the most useful and desireable features for a specialized library catalog for Latinists.
 Models for the data and metadata have been established, and the information architecture is in place.
 The catalog runs on Drupal 7 with a MySQL database and Solr search engine.

-Currently, there are 2,377 individual author authority records and 4,236 work records, spanning the Classical, Medieval, and Neolatin eras.
+The catalog now includes author authority records and work records, spanning the Classical, Medieval, and Neolatin eras.
 With that framework in place, we're using data scraping techniques to build out the catalog’s item records with content from a variety of sources including the Packard Humanities Institute’s Latin Texts, digilibLT, Biblioteca Italiana, in addition to those already mentioned.

 The DLL Catalog is available at https://catalog.digitallatin.org.